 Napoleon likened the steadfast, stoical Bertrand to Virgil’s “fidus Achates” – Aeneas’s faithful companion in the Aeneid.
 (4)

-Fanny reconciled herself to her family’s fate, but still hoped their stay on the island would be short.
+Though Fanny reconciled herself to her family’s fate, she hoped their stay on the island would be short.
 In June 1816, she spoke to Lady Malcolm of:

 the disagreeableness of their situation, the inconvenience of St. Helena, without roads to make intercourse possible, even if they could have society.
 She said that hers had been the gayest house in Paris – ‘What a contrast to this frightful solitude’; and added, she hoped they would go to England in October; the months she had passed at St. Helena were like years.
 (6)

 On January 17, 1817, Fanny gave birth to a fourth child, Arthur.
 She introduced the baby to Napoleon as the first Frenchman to enter Longwood without the governor’s permission.
 Napoleon laughed and replied, “And a fine and healthy one at that.”
 (7)